Barangay Singko Panalo

 Barangay Singko Panalo is a Philippine television game show broadcast by TV5.
-Hosted by Jerald Napoles and Kayla Rivera, it aired on the network's Todo Max Primetime Singko line up and worldwide on Kapatid Channel from March 11 to June 28, 2024, replacing Wow Mali: Doble Tawa and was replaced by Wil To Win.
+Hosted by Jerald Napoles and Kayla Rivera, it aired on the network's TodoMax Primetime Singko line up and worldwide on Kapatid Channel from March 11 to June 28, 2024, replacing Wow Mali: Doble Tawa and was replaced by Wil To Win.

 In April 2024, Joross Gamboa and Sam Coloso joined the show as co-hosts.

 The show is available for streaming online on YouTube.